Theo-Steiner/talk-svebcomponents/slides.md

 </div>

 <!--
-Now let's quickly go over how custom elements are built using javascript.
+Now let's quickly go over how custom elements are built using vanilla javascript.
 While the example looks a bit verbose, it is actually just a very simple counter component, where the value the counter is incremented by can be set via an attribute.
 In this example, we subclass `HTMLElement` to create our own `MyCounter` custom element class.
 [click] To register the custom element we call customElements.define() passing in a tag name and the class we defined above.